 When learning to drive, students are understandably a bit nervous and won’t necessarily recall everything that happened during their lesson.

-If the driving instructor is using a dash cam though, the complete footage of the lesson can be played back to the student – who can then relive the situations they found themselves in while on the road and identify areas where they need to improve.
+If the driving instructor is using a dash cam though, the complete footage of the lesson can be played back to the student who can then relive the situations they found themselves in while on the road, allowing them to identify areas where they need to improve.

 For parents of newly qualified drivers, a dash cam can put their minds at ease as they can review their child’s driving and make sure they are being safe and sensible on the roads.

 Keep track of your vehicle’s use with a dash cam